 Peace be with you, assalamu alaykum,

-I am Rev. Aaro Rytkonen and I have lived here in Muscat since April 2017 as I joined Al Amana Centre as the Executive Director.
-I believe we all are created equal and there is so much we can learn from each other.
+I am Rev. Aaro Rytkonen, and I have lived here in Muscat since April 2017 when I joined Al Amana Centre as the Executive Director.
+I believe we all are created equal, and there is so much we can learn from each other.
 I have been working for the last decade for building peace and supporting religious actors in their peace building efforts among others in Central African Republic, Mozambique and Somalia.
-My previous working experience includes World Council of Churches, Conference of European Churches, FinnChurchAid, Network for Religious and Traditional Peacemakers and Evangelical-Lutheran Church of Finland.
-I am ordained pastor in the Lutheran Church and now I am priviledged to work for peace and reconciliation through leading this unique organization of Al Amana Centre.
-I want to welcome you all on behalf of Al Amana Centre to the Sultanate of Oman and I encourage all of you to join our efforts for shared values of peace, reconciliation and acceptance.
+My previous work experience includes World Council of Churches, Conference of European Churches, FinnChurchAid, Network for Religious and Traditional Peacemakers and Evangelical-Lutheran Church of Finland.
+I am an ordained pastor in the Lutheran Church, and now I am privileged to work for peace and reconciliation through leading this unique organization of Al Amana Centre.
+I want to welcome you all on behalf of Al Amana Centre to the Sultanate of Oman, and I encourage all of you to join our efforts for shared values of peace, reconciliation and acceptance.

-I’m currently working on a MA in Peacebuilding and Reconciliation from University of Winchester in the U.K.
+I recently completed a M.A. in Peacebuilding and Reconciliation from University of Winchester in the U.K.

 I am doctoral candidate at Gonzaga University.
 Under the mentorship of Father David Burrell, my research is inquiring into the ways Muslims, Christians, and Hindus in Bangladesh are learning together though experiences of interreligious dialogue, modeled after the practice of Scriptural Reasoning.
 When I am not in the office, I enjoy fly fishing, trekking, skiing, snorkeling, and hanging out my wife, Melissa, and our three children in the wild places of Oman.
 When we we are not in Oman our home is in the Cascade Mountains of Washington state.